greyblake/whatlang-rs/README.md

 Natural language detection in Rust.

 ## Features
+* Support more than 50 languages
 * 100% written in Rust
-* No dependencies
+* No external dependencies
-* Support about 30 most popular languages
+* Super fast
 * Recognizes not only a language, but also a script (Latin, Cyrillic, etc)

 ## Get started